 Types of short-term financing available from EFC include:

-- Hardship: Drinking Water applicants that qualify for hardship may receive a short-term interest-free financing for 100% of SRF eligible project costs or IUP listing amount, whichever is less.
+- Hardship Financing: Drinking Water applicants that qualify for hardship financing may receive a short-term interest-free financing for 100% of SRF eligible project costs or IUP listing amount, whichever is less.
 For information on EFC’s hardship policy, including eligibility criteria and limitations, click here.
 Information regarding the Median Household Income (MHI) and Family Poverty Rate used by EFC in determining eligibility for Hardship Grant can be found here.

 - Subsidized Financing: Drinking Water applicants that do not qualify for hardship but have a project listed on the annual list with a score above the subsidy line may receive a short-term subsidized financing, consisting of an interest-free financing for 33 1/3% of the SRF eligible project costs or IUP listing amount, whichever is less, and a short-term market-rate financing for the remaining SRF eligible project costs.
 There is a 0.6% administrative fee on the interest-free portion of the financing.